Skip to content

 • It must not be abstract.

-In addition it is advisable that the constructor not have any side effects since NUnit may construct the object multiple times in the course of a session.
+Additionally, it is advisable that the constructor not have any side effects, as NUnit may construct the object multiple times during a session.

-In class we have SetUp() and TearDown() methods, and one more test method:
+Within the class, we have SetUp() and TearDown() methods, plus one test method:

 [SetUp()]